masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ##### Async function syntax
 <p style="height:1px; margin-bottom:9px;"></p>

-The async keyword is used to declare a function as asynchronous.
+The **Async** keyword is used to declare a function as asynchronous.

 An async function always returns a Promise.